-Elizabeth is third generation Tucsonan.
-She graduated cum laude from Connecticut College before moving to New York City where she worked in the capital markets industry as a as a legal assistant for Davis Polk & Wardwell.
-Elizabeth returned to Tucson in 2009 and is a graduate of the University of Arizona Rogers College of Law.
-In 2013, she joined Fleming & Curti as an Associate.
+Elizabeth is a third generation Tucsonan and a proud graduate of Green Fields County Day School.
+She traveled away from Tucson to study economics and government at Connecticut College, where she graduated cum laude.
+Before law school Elizabeth spent several years in New York city where she worked in the capital markets industry as a as a legal assistant for Davis Polk & Wardwell.
+Elizabeth returned to Tucson where she attended the University of Arizona Rogers College of Law.
+In 2013, she joined Fleming & Curti as an Attorney.

 Elizabeth loves practicing law in her hometown and is fortunate to work in a dog-friendly office, where her goldendoodle, Duncan, joins her at work.
 Outside the office, Elizabeth enjoys gardening, grilling and paddle boarding with her husband, Doug.